James T. Wiley: Early life

-James T. Wiley was born on August 7, 1918, in Evansville, Indiana in Vanderburgh County to James Garfield Wiley (May 16, 1881 - February 3, 1959) and Allie Lena Stewart (November 17, 1881 — December 24, 1958) of Mount Vernon, Indiana.
+James T. Wiley was born on August 7, 1918, in Evansville, Indiana in Vanderburgh County to James Garfield Wiley (1881–1959) and Allie Lena Stewart (1881—1958) of Mount Vernon, Indiana.
 The Wileys' children included James T. Wiley, Carolyn Victoria Wiley (1922–2009), Logan William Wiley (1920–2010), Mary Evans Wiley (1915–2012), and William Stewart Wiley (1920–1923).

 Though born in Indiana, he was raised in the Hill District of western Pennsylvania.
 He attended high school in the Pittsburgh Public School system.
 He attended University of Pittsburgh on scholarship, majoring in Physics and graduating in 1940.
 Though most of his white physics classmates obtained immediate employment from large corporations, he was only able to secure a job as a chauffeur.

-He was married to Ruby Ethylynn Morris Wiley (1919–2008) for 55 years.
-They had two children: daughter Mary and son Jim.
+He was married to Ruby Ethylyn Morris Wiley (1919–2008) for 55 years.
+They had three children: daughter Mary and sons Jim and Bill.
 At the time of his death in 2000, Wiley and his wife had eight grandchildren.

-Civil Pilot Training
+Civil pilot training

 In 1941, he saw local advertising for no-cost, Civil Pilot Training Program flying lessons at the local airfield.
-After quitting his chauffeur job, he became the only non-white individual admitted among five white students.
+He quit his job as a chauffeur and became the only non-white individual admitted among five white students.
 Weeks later, he graduated from Civil Pilot Training, obtaining his commercial and instructor pilot ratings.
 After graduation, he and his fellow pilot graduates went to a local restaurant to celebrate.
 When the restaurant refused to serve him based on his race, all six men immediately departed the restaurant in a show of solidarity.

 Though his white civil pilot cohorts were able to secure immediate job offers as pilots, he did not immediately receive an offer until he applied for an opening for a flight instructor at Tuskegee Institute's Civil Pilot Training Program.
 In the Fall 1941, he joined Tuskegee Institute's Civil Pilot Training Program as a faculty member.